tfausak/grotesque/README.markdown

 # Grotesque

+> A style of ornamentation characterized by fanciful combinations of intertwined forms.

 Grotesque is an implementation of [GraphQL][] in Haskell.

 This is still a work in progress.
 It can currently parse and pretty-print GraphQL queries.